 Become an EA and witness life under occupation.

-While in occupied Palestine and Israel, EAs engage in protective presence.
-Our very presence protects vulnerable communities.
-It deters the Israeli military and armed settler groups from violating human rights of civilians and makes local communities feel safer.
-Our EAs support acts of nonviolent resistance alongside local Palestinian and Israeli peace activists and stand in solidarity with local churches.
+EAs provide protective presence.
+Our presence deters the Israeli military and armed settler groups from violating the human rights of civilians, and makes local communities feel safer.
+Our EAs stand in solidarity with local churches and Palestinian and Israeli peace activists, upholding them in their nonviolent resistance to the occupation.

 Watch a film about EAPPI